 - Tickets to concerts, museums, amusement parks, etc.

 Once you add up these costs, you'll have calculated the cost of your trip that can be insured by a trip insurance policy.
-To receive benefits, should insure 100 percent of prepaid trip costs that are subject to cancellation penalties or restrictions.
+To receive benefits, you should insure 100% of prepaid trip costs that are subject to cancellation penalties or restrictions.